alexch/codelikethis/public/lessons/client_side_coding/embedding.md

 > Warning: iframes can take longer to load than the rest of the page, and can eat up CPU and RAM, so don't overuse them

+# Lab: Embedding an iFrame

+iFrames are often used to embed videos from dedicated hosts such as Vimeo or YouTube

+Let's add a video to our site!
+Open up YouTube, and find a short video, and a long video.
+Leave them open in different tabs.

+* Open up your "example-html" directory if it's not already open.
+* Go back to the open video tabs, and click on the "share" button
+  * Choose the "embed" option, and copy the code for the iframe element it gives you
+  * Paste that code into your `index.html` file
+  * Play around with the options on the iFrame to modify the video's behavior/attributes

 # Embedding Flash

 ![R I P Flash](https://res.cloudinary.com/btvca/image/upload/v1574445198/curriculum/rip-flash_gzmwcj.png)

 "In July 2017, Adobe announced that it would declare Flash to be [end-of-life](https://en.wikipedia.org/wiki/Adobe_Flash#End_of_life) in 2020, and will cease support, distribution, and security updates to Flash Player."

+# Modern Animations

+Flash used to be the way to create web animations, but now we have better options

+* `<canvas>` elements using JavaScript
+* Pure CSS animations
+* The JavaScript animation api
+* Third party animation frameworks such as [Snap SVG](http://snapsvg.io/)

 # Embedding Video